Atlas-OS/docs/docs/contributions.md

 ### :octicons-git-branch-16: Conventional Commits

 Preferably use [Conventional Commits](https://www.conventionalcommits.org/) for Atlas repositories for consistency and making commits more descriptive.
+You can also take a peak at [Angular's Conventional Commits](https://github.com/angular/angular/blob/68a6a07/CONTRIBUTING.md#commit) for more help.

 *Example*: [`feat: ✨ add fAllowFullControl`](https://github.com/Atlas-OS/Atlas/commit/72cdcc7b327df19fd07e9c6eb0a10812ac6936b0)